 Does alcohol increase body temperature?

-Having even a few sips of alcohol makes you feel warmer.
+Having even a few sips of alcohol can make you feel warmer.

-This is because alcohol makes the blood vessels underneath your skin dilate and increases the blood flow in them which makes you feel warm.
+This is because alcohol makes the blood vessels underneath your skin dilate and increases the blood flow in them, which can induce the 'warm feeling.'